 MCP Servers

 Connect external tools and services to AI SmartTalk using the Model Context Protocol (MCP).
-MCP is an open standard that lets AI assistants interact with external systems through a unified interface.
+MCP is an open standard that lets your AI assistant interact with external systems through a unified interface.

 The MCP Server integration enables you to:

-- Expose tools for your AI to call during conversations
+- Expose external tools for your AI to call during conversations

 - Extend capabilities without custom development